IBM/cpd-cli/cpdbr-oadp/README.md

 3. Transfer the image tar files and OADP git repo tgz to the air-gapped cluster

-4. On the air-gapped cluster, create the "oadp-operator" namespace.
+4. On the air-gapped cluster, create the "oadp-operator" namespace if it doesn't exist.

 5. Push the images to the internal registry.
     ```